$0 Nunavut Adoption Quick-Start Checklist

 How to find your Commissioner:

 Finding the Commissioner is often the most time-consuming step because there is no single public directory of active appointments.
 Commissioner positions turn over as terms expire and new community members are appointed.
-The Nunavut Adoption Process Guide includes a compiled Commissioner directory that reduces this search to minutes rather than days of phone calls.
+The Nunavut Adoption Process Guide includes identified Commissioner information and guidance for communities where an appointment is vacant.

 Step 2: Gather the Required Statements